vmstio/docs/content/infrastructure/mastodon.md

 ```

 The `DB_SSLMODE` and `NODE_EXTRA_CA_CERTS` settings are not there by default.
-The Digital Ocean databases use self-signed/private certificates, but the variable set will tell the Streaming API to trust that connection based on the CA certs that are downloaded from Digital Ocean and uploaded to the server.
+The DigitalOcean databases use self-signed/private certificates, but the variable set will tell the Streaming API to trust that connection based on the CA certs that are downloaded from DigitalOcean and uploaded to the server.